 To find out what's happening while you are here, first stop should be this website.
-They have tons of great information about the shore and how to explore and what might be happening this weekend.
+It has tons of great information about the shore and how to explore and what might be happening this weekend.

 Every October, the American Birding Association holds a Birding Festival near Cape Charles, offering field trips to a variety of locations throughout the Eastern Shore.
 Visit esvafestivals.org for more information and to make your reservation.

-There are bike and walking trails, and the Artisan Trail, which is the largest in Virginia, with 115 stops throughout the 70 mile peninsula, where you can find paintings, sculptures, pottery and even hand-dyed wool.
+There are bike and walking trails, and the Artisan Trail, which is the largest in Virginia, with over 100 stops throughout the 70 mile peninsula, where you can find paintings, sculptures, pottery and even hand-dyed wool.

 NASA's Wallops Flight Facility often has cool launches to watch from the shoreline as well as the Visitor's Center with free tours and educational programs.